How Wal-Mart Is Ramping Up Online

 Wal-Mart (NYSE:WMT), the second largest online retailer, is looking to catch up with competitor Amazon.com (NASDAQ:AMZN), which captured 43% of all U.S. online retail sales in 2016.
 And to do so, it's getting creative in looking to emerging technologies.

 In today's retail world, nearly all growth now comes from online sales.
-For those retailers who want to avoid joining the ranks of Macy's (NYSE:M), Sears (NASDAQ:SHLD) and JCPenney (NYSE:JCP) -- to name just a few that have closed stores or filed for bankruptcy recently -- the writing is on the wall.
+For those retailers who want to avoid joining the ranks of Macy's (NYSE:M), Sears (NASDAQ:SHLD) and J.C.
+Penney (NYSE:JCP) - to name just a few that have closed stores or filed for bankruptcy recently - the writing is on the wall.
 Innovate and beef up e-commerce efforts, or become obsolete.

 Wal-Mart has seen the writing.
-Yet while Wal-Mart's online sales have suffered, lagging Amazon's, it still reported significantly more total revenue than Amazon last year.
+Yet, while Wal-Mart's online sales have suffered, lagging Amazon's, it still reported significantly more total revenue than Amazon last year.
 In 2016, Amazon's online sales were $92 billion, while Wal-Mart had an estimated $13.7 billion.
 Wal-Mart's reported total revenue of $486 billion in 2016 compared with the $136 billion Amazon generated.
 So Wal-Mart is in a position to leverage a revenue advantage.
 But its online sales represent just 3% of its top line.

-Over the last several months, Wal-Mart has revamped its efforts to boost its ecommerce business.
+Over the last several months, Wal-Mart has revamped its efforts to boost its e-commerce business.

 Online sales are incubating

-Recently, Wal-Mart announced plans to launch its first investment arm or start-up incubator, called Store No. 8, to expand its e-commerce business and identify new technologies that could be used across the company-and perhaps differentiate it from competitor Amazon.
+Recently, Wal-Mart announced plans to launch its first investment arm or start-up incubator, called Store No. 8, to expand its e-commerce business and identify new technologies that could be used across the company - and perhaps differentiate it from competitor Amazon.
 While Wal-Mart is based in Arkansas, Store No. 8 will be based in Silicon Valley and will look to work with start-ups in the areas of robotics, virtual and augmented reality, machine learning and artificial intelligence.
 Store No. 8 will also partner with venture capitalists and academics so it may foster relationships with entrepreneurs in emerging technology fields.

 Store No. 8 is charged with identifying emerging technologies that could help the online retail experience, and at the same time, "help build startups that have a responsibility to change the course of retail," according to Marc Lore, president and CEO of Wal-Mart's e-commerce unit.

 Lore joined the company from retail upstart Jet.com, which Wal-Mart acquired in August for more than $3 billion.
-Consolidated online sales increased by 29% in its fiscal 2017 fourth quarter-- prior to the acquisition, Wal-Mart's online sales were growing in the low single-digit percentage point range.
+Consolidated online sales increased by 29% in its fiscal 2017 fourth quarter - prior to the acquisition, Wal-Mart's online sales were growing in the low single-digit percentage point range.

 Jet encourages bulk buying for lower pricing, by using an algorithm to offer items 10 to 15 percent less than competitors by adjusting prices based on the quantity of products bought at once.
-This gives Wal-Mart pricing power, and potentially better distribution through a huge network of warehouses across the U.S.
+This gives Wal-Mart pricing power and potentially better distribution through a huge network of warehouses across the U.S.

-The acquisition of Jet was intended to inject Wal-Mart with new ideas and expertise-in large part by Lore, who co-founded Quidsi, a company that grew into a collection of e-commerce sites, and was sold to Amazon in 2010 for more than $500,000 million.
+The acquisition of Jet was intended to inject Wal-Mart with new ideas and expertise - in large part by Lore, who co-founded Quidsi, a company that grew into a collection of e-commerce sites and was sold to Amazon in 2010 for more than $500 million.
 Jet is among the fastest growing and most innovative e-commerce companies in the U.S.

 Since acquiring Jet.com in August 2016, Wal-Mart has also acquired shoe retailer ShoeBuy, outdoor apparel retailer Moosejaw and women's apparel site Modcloth.
 All these acquisitions are part of its larger overall plan to boost its e-commerce operations.